wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 ``controller``
 ~~~~~~~~~~~~~~

 The ``controller`` parameter is the ``PIDController`` object that will be used by the command.
-By passing this in, users can specify the PID gains and the period for the controller.
+By passing this in, users can specify the PID gains and the period for the controller (if the user is using a nonstandard main robot loop period).

 When subclassing ``PIDCommand``, additional modifications (e.g. enabling continuous input) can be made to the controller in the constructor body by calling ``getController()``.